Learning the hard way

-I was born and raised in southern California, but never took to city life very well.
-Almost as soon as I had my driver’s license I was traveling around on the back roads in my well-used, much-repaired 1992 Toyota pickup.
+I grew up in southern California (unfortunately), but never took to city life.
+Almost as soon as I had my driver’s license I was traveling around on the back roads in my well used, and much repaired, 1992 Toyota pickup.

-I eventually graduated to backpacking and trips in the deserts and mountains.
-Death Valley was always my first love, but Sequoia National Park, Mojave National Monument, and Carrizo Plain National Monument were all my stomping grounds at one point or another.
+Death Valley quickly became my favorite destination, but Sequoia National Park, Mojave National Monument, and Carrizo Plain National Monument were all my stomping grounds at one time or another.

 I first came across amateur radio while volunteering at a bike race in 2012.
-Some operators were providing race communications and I took an interest.
+Some operators were providing race communications, and it sparked my interest.
 In 2015 I finally got licensed as a way to keep in touch while off in the wilderness.

 I took the Technician and General exams on the same day, passing both and earning the call, KK6TLJ.
 In 2016 I received the vanity call N6BSC, and in 2017 earned my Amateur Extra license with full operating privileges.
-After a permanent move to Alaska in 2017 I changed call signs again, this time to my current KL7BSC call.
+After moving to Alaska I changed call signs once more, to KL7BSC.

-Life in a neighborhood doesn’t help HF operating, so field and portable operating are my mainstays.
-Summits on the Air, VHF contests, Field Day, and Parks on the Air are the kinds of events that I do most.
-I am the Vice President for the Alaska VHF-Up Group, working hard to push VHF and UHF activity here in South-Central Alaska.
-I also try to stay active with the Matanuska Amateur Radio Association.
+Life in a neighborhood doesn’t do much to facilitate HF operating, so field and portable activities are my mainstays.
+Summits on the Air, VHF contests, Field Day, and Parks on the Air are the events that I do most.

-I got my start behind a rifle when I was in elementary school, but life got in the way for a long time until I became active again in my 20’s.
-I was drawn to the precision of varminting and long target work, making my first 600+ yard shots with my own reloads and a rifle I had assembled myself.
+I got my start behind a rifle when I was in elementary school, but life got in the way for a long time, until I finally became active again in my 20’s.
+I was drawn to the precision requirements of long target work, making my first 600+ yard shots with my own reloads, and a rifle I had assembled myself.

 The political climate in California treats gun owners like criminals, so staying active in the shooting sports was difficult.
-Those problems went away when I moved to Alaska.
-Since then I’ve gotten back behind the scope and never looked back.
+That all changed when I moved to the US.
+Alaska offers residents much more freedom, and since moving here I’ve gotten behind the scope again and been ringing steel regularly.